-Suspicious Activity Report
+Understanding Suspicious Activity Report Filing

 Your bank must file a Suspicious Activity Report, or SAR, when it notices behavior that may be illegal.
 For instance, it is illegal to try and prevent the bank from filing a CTR by depositing the money in small amounts over a period of time, whether at the same branch or different branches of the same bank.
 This is called structuring and could result in the IRS confiscating the money.
 Asking a teller not to file a CTR could cause the representative to file a SAR as well.

-Cash Deposit Fees
+Considering Cash Deposit Fees

 Some banks charge a cash deposit fee for transactions over an amount specified by internal bank policy and the type of account.
 This is due to the amount of time necessary to complete the transaction.
 The fee is more common for business customers, but some banks also charge individuals.

 The FDIC's Regulation CC addresses bank deposits.
 Banks must place a hold on check deposits of $5,000 and up.
-When you deposit an amount up to $5,000, the bank can place a hold on it for two business days.
-Any amount over $5,000 will be released after seven business days.
+When you deposit an amount up to $5,000, the bank can place a hold on it for two business days, and any amount over $5,000 will be released after seven business days.